bersfo/prtg-api-wrapper/README.md

 parameter 2: $newSensorName --- The new name for the sensor

+**function: set-sensor-priority**

+paremeter 1: $objid --- ID of the sensor that you would like to change the priority of

+parameter 2: $newSensorPriority --- The new priority for the sensor

 **function: remove-sensor**

 paremeter 1: $objid --- ID of the sensor that you would like to remove

+**function: pause-sensor**

+paremeter 1: $sensorID --- ID of the sensor that you would like to pause

 ## How to use it
 To use it simply make the functions available through: